genestack/user-docs/docs/user-guide/quick-start/consumer-api.md

 Click on the section of interest.
 The section for this example, click on **studyUser** to retrieve only study metadata.

 ![studyUser](quick-start-images/studyUser.png)
+<figcaption>As a Data Consumer, you have access to the Query/retrieve data endpoints.
+Click on the definition <strong>studyUser</strong> to access the API endpoints for retrieving only study metadata</figcaption>

 A new Swagger window will display important information regarding the token parameters.

 ![studyUser2](quick-start-images/studyUser-2.png)
+<figcaption>The definition studyUser contains the API endpoints to retrieve only study metadata</figcaption>

 ### Explore the Study User definition